InnoPaaS API Getting Started Guide

 ### Common Request Headers

-To ensure API security, all endpoints must include security verification headers,
+To ensure API security, all APIs must include security verification request headers,

-used for API authentication and validation; if validation fails, the API cannot be called and an authentication failure will be returned.
+Used for API authentication verification; if verification fails, the API cannot be called and authentication failure is returned.

 ```python